MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ### I need more hosted build resources.
 What can I do?

-A: The Microsoft-hosted pools provide all Azure DevOps organizations with cloud-hosted build agents and free build minutes each month.
+A: The Azure Pipelines pool provides all Azure DevOps organizations with cloud-hosted build agents and free build minutes each month.
 If you need more Microsoft-hosted build resources, or need to run more jobs in parallel, then you can either:

 * [Host your own agents on infrastructure that you manage](agents.md).
 * [Buy additional parallel jobs](../../organizations/billing/buy-more-build-vs.md#buy-build-release).